The Kodak Portrait is meant to provide the user with easy access to the hotends for replacement.

 Hotends have cables with simple connectors that allow the easy disconnection of them.

 - Disconnect the connectors

 - Unscrew the support until the hotend can be lowered down and removed.
 Do not detach the screw from the holder.

-The holders must be handled with care taking into account that the screw must always be positioned and screwed in a linear direction movement to avoid aplying forces unto the thread.
+The holders must be handled with caretaking into account that the screw must always be positioned and screwed in a linear direction movement to avoid applying forces unto the thread.

 If it were to be removed the screw needs to be inserted in proper alignment with the thread to avoid damaging it.

 The hotend must always be positioned up to the top until the heatsink is in contact with the holder itself before performing the adjustment.

 If the screw is inserted incorrectly or over-adjusted it may lead to damaging the thread.